annettelam/JavaFxGame/README.md

 > Our plan was to finish the core game features without setting unrealistic expectations for ourselves.
 >
 >
-> The final product ended up exceeding our expectations, as we had time to implement extra features like achievements and background music.
+> The final product ended up exceeding our expectations, as we had time to implement extra features like hidden achievements and background music.
 >
 >
 > We are excited to show you what we have created — please enjoy playing our game and the adorable visuals! 👨‍🌾👩‍🌾‍🌾